 Whatever the company’s achievements as an importer, John Mariani sees a considerable part of Banfi’s future success resting upon what he once considered an “impossible dream”: the Castello Banfi vineyard estate, founded in 1978 in what has become Italy’s most celebrated wine region, Montalcino, Tuscany.

 The Marianis gathered several of Italy’s and Europe’s foremost winemakers and eminent wine authorities to work on the project.
 Wishing to avoid inheriting the mistakes of others, they purchased contiguous tracts of land mostly virgin to the grape.
-Today, a constellation of single vineyards spreads out to cover only 1/3 of the property, starting with the undeniable concept that quality is determined first and foremost in the vineyard.
+Today, a constellation of single vineyards spreads out to cover only one-third of the 7,100-acre property, starting with the undeniable concept that quality is determined first and foremost in the vineyard.